SilentCruzer/Lumos/README.md

 - The ASL feature uses a simple user interface so that quick access can be done to all the features and convenient communication can be established between a speech/auditory impaired person and a person totally unaware of ASL Sign Language.
 Also, the text to speech feature is implemented to make it usable for people who also have auditory impairment along with speech impairment 👂
 - The Colour Blind Feature also continues with a simple and easily accessible UI so that the user can easily get the exact colour which he was earlier not able to see with his eyes 👓

+## 🛠 Try it out

+You can test out the application by installing it to your own device.
+The apk is available [here](https://github.com/SilentCruzer/Lumos/tree/master/apk).

 ## 🎓 Resouces

 A few resources to get you started if this is your first Flutter project: